 This is completed at one of the CII's online centres (or at a written exam centre for candidates outside the UK).
-Additionally, for some units, we now offer candidates the option to sit exams online in a suitable location of the candidate's choice using a PC or laptop with access to a webcam, instead of at a test centre or exam hall.
-If this option is available it will be clearly shown on the unit shop page and will be noted on www.cii.co.uk/ri The exam will include 50 MCQs.
+The exam will include 50 MCQs.
 The nominal passmark for this component is 65%.

 The MCQ exam must be passed within the 18 month enrolment period.